Disorders of the Stifle in Horses

 The stifle is made up of the femorotibial and femoropatellar joints.
 It corresponds to the knee joint in humans.
 Disorders of the stifle include fractures, gonitis, dislocation, and bone cysts.

 Severe fractures of the stifle involving either the femur or the tibia are uncommon.
-Treatment is difficult or impossible, owing to the damage to the joint, ligaments, and cartilage, and the soft-tissue swelling that occurs.
-Fractures of the kneecap usually cause much less severe lameness and swelling.
+Fractures of these bones are difficult to impossible to treat because of the damage to the joint, ligaments, and cartilage, and because of the soft-tissue swelling that occurs.
+Minor fractures may be treatable, depending on the type of fracture.
+Some fractures of the kneecap (patella), tibial tuberosity, and femoral condyles or trochlear ridges can be treated.
 X-rays are necessary to confirm the diagnosis.
-The condition may respond to conservative treatment or, if a large bone fragment is involved, require surgical repair.
+Some conditions may respond to conservative treatment, but if a large bone fragment is involved surgical repair will be needed.

 Gonitis is inflammation of the stifle.
-Because of the joint's complexity, there are many possible causes, including osteochondritis dissecans (see Bone, Joint, and Muscle Disorders in Horses: Osteochondritis Dissecans), “locking” of the kneecap in an extended position, injuries to the ligaments or cartilage, erosions of the joint cartilage, or infection, whether as a result of a puncture wound or a bloodborne bacteria (for example, pyosepticemia).
+Because of the joint’s complexity, there are many possible causes, including osteochondritis dissecans, “locking” of the kneecap in an extended position, injuries to the ligaments, menisci, or cartilage, erosions of the joint cartilage, or infection, whether as a result of a puncture wound or bloodborne bacteria.

-Signs may vary, depending on the condition's cause and how advanced it is.
-The joint membrane may swell just below the kneecap.
+Signs will vary, depending on the condition’s cause and how advanced it is.
+Mild to moderate inflammation of the joints because of an unknown cause is common.
 Lameness may be visible in the swinging leg as a shortening of the forward phase.
-At rest, the horse will keep the fetlock bent with only the toe touching the ground.
+At rest, the horse may keep the fetlock bent with only the toe touching the ground.
 In moderately severe cases, lameness may be seen in both the supporting and the swinging legs.
 In severe cases, the horse may carry the leg in a bent position.
 If the cartilage or ligaments of the joint have ruptured, a grating or crackling sound may be audible.
 X-rays help confirm bone or cartilage involvement, whereas ultrasonography allows your veterinarian to view ligaments, cartilage, and soft tissue.